 However, my short stint in the full-time stay-at-home trenches taught me one thing; parenthood is one of the hardest jobs on the planet.
 No employer in the world would get away with the demands that our children require from us.
 If parenthood was a job ad, it would read:

-New kid on the block in need of someone to shape their training and development programme.
-Some intermittent night wake-ups.
+New kid on the block needs someone to shape their training and development programme.
+There will be intermittent night wake-ups.
 Lie-ins will not be tolerated.
 Critiques of your performance will be given daily.
 Annual salary £0.00 + living expenses deducted.
 Minimum notice period – 25 years.

 work/life balance

 At Platinum Recruitment, working mums and stepmothers equate to 39% of employees, and whilst I may be biased, I think we’re pretty awesome.
 So are my colleague’s experiences of juggling motherhood and a career?
-In the following interviews, Anna, Nicky and Rachael all give their experiences and advice on the different stages of motherhood.
-From going on maternity leave for the first time and returning from maternity leave to working as director of a flourishing recruitment company whilst raising two boys at home.
+In the following interviews, Anna, Nicky and Rachael share their experiences and advice on the different stages of motherhood.
+Whether going on maternity leave for the first time, returning from maternity leave, or working as a director whilst raising two boys at home, there’s advice for all women.

-As I approach Maternity leave, I am feeling the usual emotions of excitement and anticipation.
+As I approach Maternity leave, I’m feeling excitement and anticipation.
 I would say that ensuring your team is equipped for your leave is just as important as ensuring you are.
-Our team is great, so having spent the last nine years building the division, I feel confident knowing that I can leave one baby to go have another.
+Our team is great, so having spent the last nine years building the division, I feel confident knowing I can leave one baby to have another.

-I feel incredibly supported from a business perspective and confident in the knowledge that Platinum are flexible enough to allow mothers who work a chance to thrive whilst helping the business grow and develop.
+I feel incredibly supported from a business perspective and confident that Platinum is flexible enough to allow mothers who work a chance to thrive.

 I do have one worry, nevertheless.
 When I return will there be enough coffee?”

-The second time I went on maternity leave, I was working at Platinum.
-At first, I was a little apprehensive because I was beginning to build a new division and was fully committed to it.
+I was working at Platinum the second time I went on maternity leave, At first, I was a little apprehensive because I was beginning to build a new division and was fully committed to it.
 Whilst out of sight during maternity leave, I was by no means out of mind.
 The team kept me in the loop by sending me important business news and inviting me to staff socials.
 Overall, I felt included and part of the team.

-Returning to the office, the directors of the company couldn’t have been more supportive.
-In brief, they spoke regularly with me to see how I was managing.
-They also allowed me the autonomy to build my division whilst giving me the flexibility to be at home when I needed it.
+Returning to the office, the Platinum directors couldn’t have been more supportive.
+In brief, they spoke with me regularly to see how I was managing.
+They also allowed me the autonomy to build my division and gave me the flexibility to be at home when needed.

-My advice for working parents is to enjoy family life to the full.
+My advice for working parents is to enjoy family life to the fullest.
 Ensure you have a nice balance of work, family and personal time – however, this looks to you.
-For me, it’s being able to take time to have my own space, having a glass of wine with friends or taking a bubble bath with a book.
+I like to have my own space, enjoy a glass of wine with friends or indulge in a bubble bath with a book.
 By making sure you are happy, everything else will fall into place.

 Lastly, organisation!
 Planning ahead and getting everything prepared the night before work and school runs allow you to start your day ready to hit the ground running!”

 “I am a busy mum of two boys, a wife, and the director of a fast-paced company.
-In all things I do, I strive to do the best job that I can.
-Ensuring that everyone and everything has the attention and the time they deserve and need.
+I strive to do the best job I can, ensuring that everyone and everything has the attention and the time they deserve and need.
 For me, support is the foundation for everything.
-The people I have around me, both at work and at home, allow me to keep the wheels in motion.
+The people around me, both at work and home, allow me to keep the wheels in motion.

-As part of a senior team at work who all have family commitments, we all support each other in achieving an equal balance between the needs of the business, and our needs at home.
-Can women achieve balance at work and at home?
-Absolutely – if you have the right teams around you!
+The senior team at work all have family commitments, and we all support each other in achieving an equal balance between the needs of the business, and our needs at home.
+Can women achieve balance at work and home?
+Absolutely – if you have the right team around you!

 You might also like…